‘We Learned So Many Lessons From Blackrock Defeat’ – Muldoon

 It is Larissa Muldoon’s first league final since being appointed Railway’s senior coach back in July.
 The former Ireland scrum half is looking forward to what should be a memorable occasion at Energia Park.

-“I’m just very grateful that we are in the situation that we are and the girls are playing the best possible rugby that they can,” said Muldoon, eager to build on a second place finish in the table and last week’s 34-19 semi-final win over Old Belvedere.
+“I’m just very grateful that we are in the situation that we are and the girls are playing the best possible rugby that they can,” said Muldoon, eager to build on a second place finish in the table and the 34-19 semi-final win over Old Belvedere.

 Railway’s only defeat of the season so far came just under a month ago against Blackrock when they were narrowly beaten 19-17 at Park Avenue, with the visitors scoring three first half tries.